-Diplomats from the Lyrian Polity (LP) have issued a cease-and-desist order to 18 neighbouring spacenations in a bid to quell what they describe as a “tidal wave” of trade requests for Terraforming Liquids.
+Diplomats from the Lorax League have issued a cease-and-desist orders to 18 neighbouring space-nations in a bid to quell what they describe as a “tidal wave” of trade requests for Terraforming Liquids.

-Following a chance discovery of resource-rich frozen planets last month, the LP has become the galaxy’s largest producer of the rare resource, which is highly valued for its eponymous role in terraforming.
+Following a chance discovery of resource-rich frozen planets last month, the Lorax have become the galaxy’s largest producer of the rare resource, which is highly valued for its eponymous role in terraforming.

-As the LP’s mines are publicly owned, the government retains all access right to the massive stockpile of three Terraforming Liquids.
-Due to this, the LP’s Department of Intergalactic Trade (DIT) has been fielding an increasing number of trade enquiries.
+As the Lorax mines are publicly owned, the government retains all access right to the massive stockpile of three Terraforming Liquids.
+Due to this, the League’s Department of Intergalactic Trade (DIT) has been fielding an increasing number of trade enquiries.
 Zorgen Florgen, deputy trade minister, told our newsteam;

 “Honestly gaining this strategic resource has been an absolute curse.
 We don't have the energy credits yet to start terraforming so we have to just sit on it - which means everyone else thinks we're not using it.
 I mean come on, we picked World Shapers as an ascendancy perk for Worm's sake!